mbeacom/python-template/README.md

 #### CodeCov.io

 The workflow is automatically setup to pass along coverage reports to CodeCov.io.
-In order for this to work correctly, you must set the `CODECOV_TOKEN` secret in your repository settings or disable the routine in the `.github/workflows/validate.yaml` file.
+You must set the `CODECOV_TOKEN` secret in your repository settings.
+Otherwise, disable the routine in the `.github/workflows/validate.yaml` file.

 ### Publishing Workflow

-Ensure you have Discussions enabled in your repository settings or disable the discussions post attribute in the `.github/workflows/publish.yaml` file.
+Ensure you have Discussions enabled in your repository settings, or remove `discussion_category_name` from the `.github/workflows/publish.yaml` file.

 #### PyPi

 The workflow is automatically setup to publish to PyPi.
-In order for this to work correctly, you must set the `POETRY_PYPI_TOKEN_PYPI` secret in your repository settings or disable the routine in the `.github/workflows/publish.yaml` file.
+You must set the `POETRY_PYPI_TOKEN_PYPI` secret in your repository settings.
+Otherwise, disable the routine in the `.github/workflows/publish.yaml` file.